manitou48/crystals/README.txt

 I connected a 32KHz crystal to teensy 3.0 (no capacitors required).
 It was accurate to within 4ppm using micros() on teensy and pulse-per-second interrupt from the RTC.
-The ARM processor on the teensy can be configured with different load capacitance and has calibration registers to adjust the frequency (see rtc_calibrate());
+The ARM processor RTC crystal on the teensy can be configured with different load capacitance and has calibration registers to adjust the frequency (see rtc_calibrate());  The MCU crystal capacitance can also be adjusted on the teensy ARM processors (OSC0_CS).

 As a second test, hooked up a GPS module's pps pulse to pin 3 on UNO and used micros() to measure frequency difference.
 Results matched test with NTP host (sketch gpspps.ino), and Sparkfun GPS https://www.sparkfun.com/products/465
-We ran a similar sketch on the Maple, teensy, propeller, and DUE with frequency measurements matching the NTP tests.
+We ran a similar sketch on the Maple, teensy, propeller, pyboard, and DUE with frequency measurements matching the NTP tests.

-Besides the cut of the crytals, frequency is affected by load capacitance, temperature, voltage, and aging.
+Besides the cut of the crystals, frequency is affected by load capacitance, temperature, voltage, and aging.
 Here are similar experiments by Joris using the pps from a GPS module at various temperatures.